flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 26.
 Create an enum with menu item indexes.

 We will create an enum with menu item indexes.
-This will allow us to reference menu items by their enum values instead of using magic numbers.
+This will allow us to reference menu items by their enum values instead of using magic numbers (using "BasicScenesMainMenuSceneGreeting" instead of "1" in our code makes it easier to understand).

 Add the following lines before the basic_scenes_menu_callback function in the basic_scenes.c file: